 There are some forms of chemotherapy that doctors will administer during the second and third trimesters, but these do not come free of risks either.
 Though the placenta can act as a form of protection between mother and child, there are other risks related to side effects of chemo on the mother.
 If a mother has low blood counts when giving birth for example, there is a greater chance of infection for both mother and baby.

 According to the ASCO, surgery to remove a tumor is the safest form of treatment during pregnancy.
 Some women still may choose to forego treatment – as it is not the only option.
 A natural, plant-based diet is a viable option for nourishing the body and unleashing the God-given innate self-healing within each of us.
-If you or a loved one are looking for the best way to feed your body and supply yourself with everything your body needs for optimal health while dealing with cancer, consider exploring our Cancer Support System paired with the Hallelujah Diet.
+If you or a loved one are looking for the best way to feed your body and supply yourself with everything your body needs for optimal health while dealing with cancer, consider exploring our Cancer Rescue Plan paired with the Hallelujah Diet.